Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 Step 3: Check Feature Flags in Code

-Now you can use the feature flag inside your application logic:
+Use the flag inside your application logic:

 if (config('feature_flags.new_feature')) {

-// New feature code goes here
+// Code for the new feature goes here

 }